 These tip sheets serve as the core material for the IPM training presentations.
 They were part of the packet distributed to all attendees of the trainings.
 Other items in the packet included Key Points about the Barber Pole Worm Key-Points-to-Integrative-Parasite-Management, a FAMACHA card, and slide notes on the power point presentation.
 As evidenced by the number of downloads from the ATTRA website, the tip sheets have been in strong demand.

-We would like to apply for a no cost extension to further the project’s goal of encouraging more agricultural professionals to conduct IPM workshops in the summer of 2020.
 Additionally, we are excited that Caleb Pirc, the newly appointed Director of Governmental Affairs and Membership of the Idaho Woolgrowers Association has indicated he would like to become a trainer in 2020 and we have offered to train him further.
 He is uniquely positioned to identify and teach those Idaho sheep producers that would greatly benefit from integrated parasite management strategies.
 Although initially out of the scope of this project, we welcome Caleb’s enthusiastic interest and demonstrated abilities.

 Educational & Outreach Activities